urbit/docs/docs/arvo/internals/ford/commentary.md

                       ;~(plug ;~(sfix wide:vez sem) apex(tol |))
                     ;~(pfix gap ;~(plug tall:vez ;~(pfix gap apex)))

 This parses for the `/;` rune.
-It produces a twig and a horn.
-The wide form is a wide-form twig followed by a `;` and, recursively, the entire horn parser with tall form disabled.
-The tall form is a gap followed by a tall-form twig, another gap, and, recursively, the entire horn parser.
+It produces a hoon and a horn.
+The wide form is a wide-form hoon followed by a `;` and, recursively, the entire horn parser with tall form disabled.
+The tall form is a gap followed by a tall-form hoon, another gap, and, recursively, the entire horn parser.

                   ++  see
                     %+  rail